+Section V.C.1 (which provides general instructions regarding State Cultural Affiliation, Inventories, and Summaries).

-Section V.D.2 (which will be relevant in cases where a CalNAGPRA Request is made by a Culturally Affiliated Federally Recognized California Indian Tribe).
+Section V.D.2 (which will be relevant in cases where a CalNAGPRA Request is made by a Culturally Affiliated Federally Recognized California Indian tribe).

-Sections V.D.4 and V.D.5 (which will be relevant in cases where a CalNAGPRA Request is made by a California Indian Tribe that does not have federal recognition).
+Sections V.D.4 and V.D.5 (which will be relevant in cases where a CalNAGPRA Request is made by a California Indian tribe that does not have federal recognition).

+Section V.C.5 (which provides additional CalNAGPRA specific processes).

-Appendices A and A-1 for information on the Repatriation/Disposition process.
+Flowcharts on the UC NAGPRA website for additional information on the general Repatriation/Disposition process.

-Requests by Non-Federally Recognized Tribes
+Disposition of Culturally Unidentifiable Human Remains and Associated Funerary Objects under NAGPRA

-Any Federally Recognized Tribe or non-Federally Recognized tribe may submit a Request for Dispositionunder the process described in Section V.D.5 and outlined in NAGPRA (43 C.F.R. § 10.11).
-NAGPRA distinguishes Federally Recognized Tribes from non-Federally Recognized tribes.
-NAGPRA does not give standing to non-Federally Recognized tribes to request Cultural Affiliation, but does provide a mechanism for making a Disposition to them under certain circumstances.
-In addition, a non-Federally Recognized tribe may partner with a Federally Recognized Tribe, or request a Federally Recognized Tribe sponsor their Request.
+Both Federally Recognized tribes and non-Federally Recognized tribes may make requests for Human Remains and Associated Funerary Objects that are classified as “Culturally Unidentifiable” under NAGPRA under a mechanism known as a “Disposition.”
+Although NAGPRA distinguishes Federally Recognized tribes from non-Federally Recognized tribes and does not give standing to non-Federally Recognized tribes to request Cultural Affiliation, it does allow for a Disposition under certain circumstances.
+In addition, since NAGPRA provides an order of precedence that gives priority to a Federally Recognized tribe, a non-Federally Recognized tribe may partner with a Federally Recognized tribe, or request a Federally Recognized tribe sponsor their Request.
 The Repatriation Coordinator will inform the non-Federally Recognized tribes of this strategy and at the request of the non-Federally Recognized tribe, the Repatriation Coordinator may assist with the process.

-California Indian Tribes (including both those that are Federally Recognized Tribes and non-Federally Recognized tribes) may also submit Requests under CalNAGPRA §8014.
-(See Section V.D.3 above.)

-Disposition of Culturally Unidentifiable Human Remains and Associated Funerary Objects

-In order to facilitate Disposition under NAGPRA (43 C.F.R. §10.11) and in order to comply with CalNAGPRA, this policy requires campuses to initiate Consultation (i.e., regardless of whether they receive a Tribal Request) with Tribes regarding Human Remains and Associated Funerary Objects classified as “Culturally Unidentifiable” under NAGPRA.
-(See also Section VI).

-A Request for Disposition of Culturally Unidentifiable Human Remains and Associated Funerary Objects may be submitted by a Federally Recognized Tribe or non-Federally Recognized tribe.
-NAGPRA (43 C.F.R § 10.11) outlines the process that a campus must follow to complete a return of Human Remains that are not Culturally Affiliated with a Federally Recognized Tribe (such a transfer is considered to be a “Disposition” of “Culturally Unidentifiable” Human Remains under NAGPRA).
-UC will also include Associated Funerary Objects in any transfer of Human Remains made under NAGPRA (43 C.F.R. § 10.11).

 In accordance with NAGPRA (43 C.F.R. § 10.11), UC must initiate Consultation regarding the Disposition of Culturally Unidentifiable Human Remains and Associated Funerary Objects:

-Within 90 days of receiving a Request from a Federally Recognized Tribe to transfer Control of Culturally Unidentifiable Human Remains and Associated Funerary Objects; or
+Within ninety (90) days of receiving a Request from a Federally Recognized tribe to transfer Control of Culturally Unidentifiable Human Remains and Associated Funerary Objects; or

 If no Request for Consultation is received, before any offer to transfer Control of Culturally Unidentifiable Human Remains and Associated Funerary Objects.